aidanthewiz/VibeCity/artifacts/architecture.md

 ![UI Flow Chart](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/UIFlowChart.png)

 This is the flow of a normal user throughout the website pages.
 At the start, the user is compelled to either login, register, or reset their password through the first screens.
-Then, the user is directed to the homepage, and has options to view either their profile, their party, or go back to the homepage.
+Then, the user is directed to the homepage which shows tracks.
+The homepage allows user to view and vote on the tracks.
+It also has options to view either their profile, their party, or go back to the homepage.
+The party page allows users to create, manage, and use join codes for their party, and they can go back to the homepage or the profile from here.
+The profile page allows users to edit their name, email, and password.
+They can also enable TFA, connect spotify, logout other sessions, and delete their account.
+Finally, users can always logout, which returns them to the register screen.

 ## Page / User Story Table